xieyangxu/tryAP/README.md

 # About

 A simple BDD-based naive dataplane verifier.
-Incremental verification supported.
+Incremental verification is naturally supported since adding/deleting rules do not influence BDD verifier.

 Attached a [microbenchmark](#Microbenchmarks) vs AP verifier.

 # Dependencies